 Join me in a word of prayer.
 We gather today, O Creator of Life, seeking fullness.
 Not the fullness our world offers, but fullness that comes from You.
 We spend so much of our lives on things that do not count.
 Things that promise much and give little.

-Help us now... today, to find fulfillment in Your love,

-May we discover all you have to give,

-And seek You while we yet have the gift of days.

-Lift us O God, to a higher plane of living,

-as we lift our hearts and minds and souls into Your Holy presence.
+Help us now... today, to find fulfillment in Your love, May we discover all you have to give, And seek You while we yet have the gift of days.
+Lift us O God, to a higher plane of living, as we lift our hearts and minds and souls into Your Holy presence.
 Make it so God!
 Amen!

-We light a candle today to represent the Spirit burning within us, and among us, guiding our time together. (light candle) Amen.

-Our First Testament reading this morning from the prophet Isaiah reflects on the ancient Israelite's hope in the covenant with their God in the face of exile and hardship.
+Our First Testament reading this morning from the prophet Isaiah reflects on the ancient Israelites' hope in the covenant with their God in the face of exile and hardship.
 As we listen to these words, let's reflect on where we find hope in our journeys of faith, and how we might offer that hope to others.

-First Testament Reading Isaiah 55:1-5 CEV
+First Testament Reading Isaiah 55:1-5 NRSVUE